spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Recommended-HW.md

 # Unit 01 HTML, CSS and Git Homework (Recommended): Portfolio

-Build a professional portfolio site using HTML/CSS using the following specifications and style guide.
+Build a professional portfolio site using HTML/CSS following a set of specifications and a style guide.

 ## Specifications